Availability

 > python setup.py bdist_wininst

 setup.py looks in the win32 directory for boost and zlib libraries.
-If you would like to link to your versions of them, remove this directory and add --library-dirs option to point to your libraries.
+If you would like to link to your versions of them, remove this directory and add --library-dirs

 For python2.4, you may get an error message saying